 For the Chicken

 - 2 egg whites

 - ½ cup whole wheat panko breadcrumbs

 - ¼ cup grated Parmesan cheese

 - 1 lb.
 Gerber’s CARE Certified thin-sliced chicken breasts (about 5-6 cutlets)

 - ¼ cup mayonnaise

 - 1 Tbsp. lemon juice

 - Salt, to taste

-- Preheat oven to 400˚F. Line two sheet pans with parchment paper for easy clean-up.
+- Preheat the oven to 400˚F. Line two sheet pans with parchment paper for easy clean-up.

 - While the vegetables roast, prepare the chicken.

 - Set out two large shallow bowls for a dredging station.
-In one, whisk the egg whites.
+In one bowl, whisk the egg whites.
 In the other, combine the breadcrumbs, Parmesan cheese, dried oregano, garlic powder and salt.
 You can taste the breadcrumb mixture at this point to determine if it needs more salt.

 - Dip each chicken cutlet in the egg whites, then dredge in the breadcrumb mixture until well-coated.

 - After 20 minutes, remove the vegetables from the oven and toss them well.
 Create space for the chicken cutlets and add them to the sheet pans.
-Return pans to oven and cook for 15-20 minutes more, rotating the pans and flipping the chicken halfway through.
-Cook until the chicken reaches an internal cooking temp of 165˚F.
+Return the pans to the oven and cook for 15-20 minutes more, rotating the pans and flipping the chicken halfway through.
+Cook until the chicken reaches an internal temperature of 165˚F.

 - To prepare the aioli, combine the mayonnaise, whole grain mustard, lemon juice, garlic and salt in a small dish.
 Serve alongside the chicken and roasted vegetables.